neondatabase/website/content/docs/manage/database-access.md

 updatedOn: '2023-09-15T13:00:43Z'
 ---

-Each Neon project is created with a default role that takes its name from your Neon account (the Google, GitHub, or partner account you registered with).
-This Postgres role owns the ready-to-use database (`neondb`) created in your project's primary branch.
+Each Neon project is created with a default Postgres role that takes its name from your Neon account (the Google, GitHub, or partner account you registered with).
 For example, if a user named "Alex" signs up for Neon with a Google account, the project is created with a default role named `alex`.

-Your default Neon role is automatically assigned the `neon_superuser` role, which allows it to create databases, roles, and read and write data in all tables, views, sequences.
+The default Postgres role is automatically assigned the `neon_superuser` role, which allows it to create databases, roles, and read and write data in all tables, views, sequences.
 Any user created with the Neon console, Neon API, or Neon CLI is also assigned the `neon_superuser` role.
 For more information, see [The neon_superuser role](/docs/manage/roles#the-neonsuperuser-role).

 It is good practice to reserve `neon_superuser` roles for database administration tasks like creating roles and databases.
 For other users, we recommend creating roles with specific sets of permissions based on application and access requirements.
 Then, assign the appropriate role to each user.
 The roles you create should adhere to a _least privilege_ model for accessing database objects, granting only the permissions required to accomplish their tasks.